 Winter is here!
 You’re on your bed comfortably wrapped up like a burrito watching the latest episode of Game of Thrones.
 After you finished watching, you are tired and ready to go to sleep.
 But wait!
 The light switch is on the other side of the room, and you don’t want to get out of your comfortable bed to turn it off.
 What do you do?
 You can scream your roommate’s name and have him come in to help you, or you can use a smart voice assistant.

 Voice assistants are one of the first things you want to get if you want to build a smart home.
-Currently, the two dominant voice assistants for smart home control in the market are Google Assistant and Amazon’s Alexa.
+Currently, the two dominant voice assistants for smart home control in the market are Google Assistant vs Amazon’s Alexa.
 Following behind these two giants is Apple’s Siri.
-But which one is good for you?
-In this article, we’ll talk about which of these voice assistants you should get for your smart home system.
+But who is the best assistant?
+Alexa or Siri, or Google Assistant?
+In this article, we’ll talk about who is the best assistant you should get for your smart home system.

 Smart speakers and Price